istio/istio/architecture/ambient/ztunnel-cni-lifecycle.md

-# Ztunnel Lifecyle
+# Ztunnel Lifecyle On Kubernetes

-This document describes the lifecycle of various aspects of Ztunnel, and its relationship to workloads and the CNI.
+This document describes the lifecycle of various aspects of Ztunnel, and its relationship to workloads and the CNI, when running as a Kubernetes DaemonSet.

 At a high level, our goal is to provide complete connectivity to a workload throughout its entire lifetime.
 Failing to do so can be an availability risk (if we deny traffic that should succeed) or a security risk (if we allow traffic that should be denied).